stephen-asare/stephenasare/README.md

 - 👀 I’m interested in High Performance Computing, Big Data Science, Data Analytics, High Dimensional Data Computing and of course ML, :) Who's not learning ML nowadays :).
 - 💟 I love to develop impactful and robust products which aim to solve real-world problems.
 Not to forget, I love to explore, discover and party.
 - 💞️ I’m looking to collaborate on data analytics, management and high performance computing.
 I enjoy research too, kindly let me know if you are recruting people to volunteer in a research firm.
 - 📫 Feel Free to reach me on: 25stephenasare@gmail.com.
-You can also visit my <a href="https://stephen-asare.github.io"> alt="Website"> website I post some interesting tricks on data science.
+You can also visit my <a href="https://stephen-asare.github.io" alt="Website"> I post some interesting tricks on data science.

 <br/>
 <a href="https://www.youtube.com/channel">